Beacroxx/nofetch/nofetch-asm/README.md

 nofetch rewritten in assembly to be as small as possible.
-(319 bytes) it runs in approximately 50µs on my machine.
+(305 bytes) it runs in approximately 50µs on my machine. needs the symlink

 to compile the assembly, run
 ```
+sudo ln -sf /proc/version /version
 nasm main.asm -o nofetch
 chmod +x ./nofetch
 ```